 The key prerequisites for high-performance leadership teams are both the diversity of the individual competency profiles and a balance between a Group-internal and external management perspective.
-Therefore, as a whole the Executive Board must have in-depth knowledge and experience in the following key areas of importance to the company: Strategy & Planning, Finance & Accounting, Sales & Operations, Human Resources, Legal & Compliance as well as Information Technology.
+Therefore, as a whole the Executive Board must have indepth knowledge and experience in the following key areas of importance to the company: strategy and planning, finance and accounting, sales and operations, human resources, and legal and compliance, as well as information technology.
 In addition, for the composition of the Executive Board it is important to ensure a good balance of members from within and outside the company.
-Our diversity policy seeks to derive inspiration and innovation from outside the company and to identify the latest trends of relevance to the core businesses of the company while ensuring the sustainability and continuity in line with our corporate culture.
+Our diversity policy seeks to derive inspiration and innovation from outside the company and to identify the latest trends of relevance to the core businesses of the company, while ensuring sustainability and continuity in line with our corporate culture.
 We have therefore set ourselves the global objective of filling two-thirds of our leadership positions with candidates from within the company.

-The current Executive Board meets both the aforementioned objectives: All required aspects of the competency profile are covered by at least one member of the Executive Board.
-Likewise, four members of the Executive Board possess multiple years of experience working within the Group prior to their appointment to the Executive Board.
+The current Executive Board fulfills both of the aforementioned objectives: all required aspects of the competency profile are covered by at least one member of the Executive Board.
+Likewise, three members of the Executive Board possess multiple years of experience working within the Group prior to their appointment to the Executive Board.